SAP-samples/btp-services-intelligent-routing/03-MapCustomDomainRoutes/README.md

 2. Install the [custom domain plugin for the Cloud Foundry CLI](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9f98dd0fcf9447019f233403f4ca60c1.html).

-3. Double check if you are logged in to the right environment:
+3. Double check if you are logged in to the correct environment:

     ```console
     cf target